-- C. Tardiness
+C. Tardiness

-- 1. Definition: Students are expected to be in their assigned area at designated times.
+1. Definition: Students are expected to be in their assigned area at designated times.
 Failure to do so constitutes tardiness.

-- 2. Procedures for Reporting Tardiness
+2. Procedures for Reporting Tardiness

 - a.
 Students tardy at the start of school must report to the school office for an admission slip. - b.
+Tardiness between periods will be handled by the teacher.

+3. Excused Tardiness

-Tardiness between periods will be handled by the teacher. - 3.
-Excused Tardiness.
-Valid excuses for tardiness are: - a.
-Illness; - b.
-Serious illness in the student's immediate family; - c.
-A death or funeral in the student's immediate family or of a close friend or relative; - d.
-Medical, dental treatment, or orthodontic, or mental health treatment; - e. court appearances occasioned by family or personal action; - f. physical emergency conditions such as fire, flood, storm, etc; - g. any tardiness for which the student has been excused in writing by an administrator or faculty member. - 4.
-Unexcused Tardiness - a.
-An unexcused tardy is failing to be in an assigned area at the designated time without a valid excuse. - b.
-Consequences of being tardy may include detention after three unexcused tardies.
-In addition, three unexcused tardies from the same class are equivalent to one unexcused absence (refer to previous consequences of unexcused absences). - D. Participation in Extracurricular Activities and School-Sponsored On-the-Job Training Programs - 1.
-This policy applies to all students involved in any extracurricular activity scheduled either during or outside the school day and any school-sponsored on-the-job training programs. - 2.
+Valid excuses for tardiness are:

+- a.
+Illness. - b.
+Serious illness in the student's immediate family. - c.
+A death or funeral in the student's immediate family or of a close friend or relative. - d.
+Medical, dental, orthodontic, or mental health treatment. - e.
+Court appearances occasioned by family or personal action. - f.
+Physical emergency conditions such as fire, flood, storm, etc. - g.
+Any tardiness for which the student has been excused in writing by an administrator or faculty member.

+4. Unexcused Tardiness

+- a.
+An unexcused tardiness is failing to be in an assigned area at the designated time class period commences without a valid excuse. - b.
+Consequences of tardiness may include detention after 3 unexcused tardies.
+In addition, 3 unexcused tardies are equivalent to one unexcused absence.

+D. Participation in Extracurricular Activities and School-Sponsored On-the-Job Training Programs

+- 1. This policy applies to all students involved in any extracurricular activity scheduled either during or outside the school day and any school-sponsored on-the-job training programs. - 2.
 School-initiated absences will be accepted and participation permitted. - 3.
-A student may not participate in any activity or program if he or she has an unexcused absence from any class during the day.

-- 4. A student may not participate in any activity or program when serving a suspension (in-school or out of school) or dismissed from school for disciplinary reasons. - 5.
-If a student is dismissed (removed from class for violation of rules) from any class, he or she may not participate in any activity or program that day. - 6.
+A student may not participate in any activity or program if he or she has an unexcused absence from any class during the day. - 4.
+If a student is suspended from any class, he or she may not participate in any activity or program that day. - 5.
 If a student is absent from school due to medical reasons, he or she must present a physician's statement or a statement from the student's parent or guardian clearing the student for participation that day.
-The note must be presented before the student participates in the activity or program. - 7.
-If a student is excused due to illness during any part of the day, then he/she is not eligible to participate in any extracurricular activities that day.
+The note must be presented to the coach or advisor before the student participates in the activity or program.